nick22d/nick22d/README.md

 ## 🧠 About Me

-I am a serious technologist with a vast range of experience in a multitude of roles.
-Throughout my international career, I have worked in no less than four different countries across Europe and learned from some of the best people in the industry.
-I am open to high-impact opportunities in the areas of security, infrastructure, cloud architecture and DevOps engineering.
+I design and secure large-scale cloud and infrastructure environments across complex, multi-national organizations.
+With experience spanning security engineering, cloud architecture, and DevOps transformation, I focus on building resilient, scalable, and governance-driven systems.

+I am open to high-impact opportunities where I can contribute to strategic architecture, security leadership, and long-term technical vision.

 ---